 Flexibility of instruments for scanning of wooden objects: In the last decade, many companies have delivered X-ray CT systems with a similar assembly as HECTOR35.
 An overview of several CT systems, especially assessed for their temporal resolution, is given in38.

 In all, the flexibility and user-friendliness of X-ray CT systems has improved considerably.
 Many systems allow scanning of a diverse range of objects, which is also the case with the systems at UGCT.
-The protocol below is demonstrated for two of the available systems, HECTOR and the commercial CoreTom (a TESCAN-XRE scanner) that are suited for tree core analysis.
+The protocol below is demonstrated for the HECTOR system, which is suitable for tree-ring analysis.
+The protocol however is valid for any other available system if resolution and data format allows for it.

 These systems allow the scanning of a variety of objects.
 A few pictures of different wooden objects scanned with the HECTOR system are given in Figure 3.
 It is this flexibility that comprises the three scales we present in Figure 1, ranging from a coarse resolution to a very fine resolution.